-Configuration management backs up the running configuration of managed network devices based on the defined trigger.
+Configuration management can be found at Management → Configuration and backs up the running configuration of managed network devices based on the defined trigger.
 Downloaded configuration is then available for viewing in full or sanitized formats, or for comparison.
 Only changed configurations are stored, and these report both the time of the last change and the time of the last configuration check for a change.

 Network access credentials allowing the